ggustin93/ghostly-supabase-poc-csharp/README.md

 │   │   ├── SupabaseClient.cs   # Wrapper for the official `supabase-csharp` library.
 │   │   └── CustomHttpClient.cs # A raw HTTP client for direct API interaction.
 │   ├── Config/       # Manages environment variables and test configuration.
-│   ├── Models/       # C# data models (POCOs) for database tables.
+│   ├── Models/       # C# data models (POCOs) for database tables and API responses.
-│   ├── RlsTests/     # The multi-therapist RLS test suite.
+│   ├── RlsTests/     # The comprehensive multi-therapist RLS test suite.
 │   ├── Utils/        # Shared utility classes for helpers and exceptions.
 │   └── main.cs       # The application entry point and interactive menu.
 │